A set-theoretic analysis of the black hole entropy puzzle: Secondary Noether theory and the entropy of black holes

-Thanks to the gauge fixing condition $\dd^*\theta_C=0$ the Noether current looks like $j_C=*\theta_C=\pm\dd*\varphi_C$ consequently $j_C\in [0]\in H^1(M)$ i.e. the current represents the trivial cohomology class in the first de Rham cohomology.
+Thanks to the gauge fixing condition $\dd^*\theta_C=0$ the Noether current looks like $j_C=*_h\theta_C=\pm\dd*_h\varphi_C$ consequently $j_C\in [0]\in H^1(N)$ i.e. the current represents the trivial cohomology class in the first de Rham cohomology.
 We may then ask ourselves what about $\theta_C$ from the de Rham theoretic viewpoint?
-Does it represent a cohomology class in $H^3(M)$?
-Still working in the gauge $\dd^*\theta_C=0$, assume $\dd\theta_C=0$ holds; then via (\ref{teta}) we get $\Delta_g\varphi_C=0$ implying $\varphi_C$ is harmonic hence $\theta_C=\dd^*\varphi_C =0$.
+Does it represent a cohomology class in $H^3(N)$?
+Still working in the gauge $\dd^*\theta_C=0$, assume $\dd\theta_C=0$ holds; then via (\ref{teta}) we get $\Delta_h\varphi_C=0$ implying $\varphi_C$ is harmonic hence $\theta_C=\dd^*\varphi_C =0$.
 Therefore we find that $\dd\theta_C=0$ if and only if $\theta_C=0$.
-Consequently $\theta_C\in\Omega^3(M)$ represents a cohomology class $[\theta_C]\in H^3(M)$ if and only if $\theta_C=0$ and the associated Noether charge $q_C=\int_S*j_C=\pm\int_S\theta_C=0$ is trivial rendering the classical Noether theory useless in this situation.
+Consequently $\theta_C\in\Omega^3(N)$ represents a cohomology class $[\theta_C]\in H^3(N)$ if and only if $\theta_C=0$ and the associated Noether charge $q_C=\int_S*_hj_C=\pm\int_S\theta_C=0$ is trivial rendering the classical Noether theory useless in this situation.

-Let us focus attention to this trivial case i.e. when for a symmetry $C$ of the theory $L(\Phi,g)$ the associated total derivative satisfies $[\theta_C]\in H^3(M)$ or equivalently (by exploiting the gauge fixing condition $\dd^*\theta_C=0$) $\theta_C=0$.
-This latter equation also implies $\dd^*\varphi_C=0$ as we have seen hence the general expression (\ref{teta}) reduces to
+Let us focus attention to this trivial case i.e. when for a symmetry $C$ of the theory $L(\Phi,h)$ the associated total derivative satisfies $0=[\theta_C]\in H^3(N)$ (by exploiting the gauge fixing condition $\dd^*\theta_C=0$ too).
+The gauge fixing also implies $\dd^*\varphi_C=0$ as we have seen hence the general expression (\ref{teta}) reduces to

-saying that $\eta_C$ itself represents a cohomology class in $H^2(M)$.
-Consequently in this situation---which is trivial from the variational viewpoint in the sense that it yields vanishing primary Noether theory, but not trivial from the topological viewpoint in the sense that $H^2(M)\not\cong\{0\}$ may hold---we can still introduce a {\it secondary} or {\it topological Noether current} $J_C \in\Omega^2(M)$ by putting $J_C:=*\eta_C$.
-Then taking any (spacelike) two dimensional submanifold-without-boundary $\Sigma\subset M$ the corresponding {\it secondary} or {\it topological Noether charge} $Q_{C,\Sigma}:=\int_\Sigma *J_C$ is well-defined in the sense that it depends only on the chosen de Rham cohomology class $[*J_C]\in H^2(M)$.
+saying that $\eta_C$ itself represents a cohomology class in $H^2(N)$.
+Consequently in this situation---which is trivial from the variational viewpoint in the sense that it yields vanishing primary Noether theory, but not trivial from the topological viewpoint in the sense that $H^2(N)\not\cong\{0\}$ may hold---we can still introduce a {\it secondary} or {\it topological Noether current} $J_C \in\Omega^2(N)$ by putting $J_C:=*_h\eta_C$.
+Then taking any two dimensional submanifold-without-boundary $\Sigma\subset N$ the corresponding {\it secondary} or {\it topological Noether charge} $Q_{C,\Sigma}:=\int_\Sigma *_hJ_C$ is well-defined in the sense that it depends only on the chosen de Rham cohomology class $[*_hJ_C]\in H^2(N)$.
 Moreover